KristofferC/PGFPlotsX.jl/docs/src/index.md

 !!! note
     If you installed a new latex engine, `pdf2svg` or `pdftoppm` after you installed *PGFPlotsX* you need to run `Pkg.build("PGFPlotsX")` for this to be reflected.

-## Manual Outline

-!!! note
-    `PGFPlotsX` does not export anything.
-In the manual we assume that the command `import PGFPlotsX; const pgf = PGFPlotsX` has been run